Towns, Beaches and the Abrolhos Archipelago in the far south of Bahia

 mapa de Nova Viçosa na Bahia

-The last town along the Costa das Baleias is Nova Viçosa, where there are seven beautiful beaches and the island of Coroa Vermelha – good for snorkelling.
-Two of the beaches – Pau Fincado and Lugar Comum – are popular, especially with beach volleyball players.
+The last town on the Costa das Baleias is Nova Viçosa, known for its seven enchanting beaches and the island of Coroa Vermelha, a perfect destination for snorkelling.
+Among the most popular beaches are Pau Fincado and Lugar Comum, often visited by beach volleyball enthusiasts.

 Nova Viçosa na Bahia